byrobingames/heyzap/README.md

 To get it work on IOS you have to Download, Install and Enable “<a href="http://byrobin.nl/store/product/byrobin-extension-manager-stencylopenfl/">byRobin Extension Manager</a>”

-For iOS it is required to use Multi Touch events.

 **TODO**
 - Banner support (Admob, iAd, Facebook Audience Network)